The Day of the Locust: Secondary characters

-West's characters are intentionally shallow, stereotyped stock characters, and "derive from all the B-grade genre films of the period" (Simon, 523).
-They are what Light calls "grotesques".
+West's characters are intentionally shallow, stereotyped stock characters, and "derive from all the B-grade genre films of the period".
+They are what James Light calls "grotesques".
 In the first chapter of the novel, the narrative voice announces: "Yes, despite his appearance, Tod was really a very complicated young man with a whole set of personalities, one inside the other like a nest of Chinese boxes."

 Plot summary

 Tod Hackett is the novel's protagonist.
 He moves from the East coast to Hollywood, California in search of inspiration for his next painting.
 The novel is set in the 1930s during the Great Depression.
 Most of the characters exist at the fringes of the Hollywood film industry, but Hollywood is merely the backdrop for Tod Hackett's revelation.
 Tod is employed by a Hollywood studio "to learn set and costume designing."
 During his spare time, Tod sketches scenes he observes on large production sets and studio back lots.
 The novel details Tod's observation of the filming of the Battle of Waterloo.
 His goal is to find inspiration for the painting he is getting ready to begin, a work titled "The Burning of Los Angeles."

 Tod falls in love with Faye Greener, an aspiring starlet who lives nearby but Faye only loves men who are good looking or wealthy.
 She is beautiful but lacks the acting talent to progress beyond roles as an extra.
 Tod is simply a "good-hearted man," the kind Faye likes.
 He imagines that loving her would compare to jumping from a skyscraper and screaming to the ground.
 Tod wants to "throw himself [at her], no matter what the cost."
 Throughout the novel, Tod fantasizes about having a sexual encounter with Faye as an act of rape.
 Every time he imagines raping her, reality interrupts his fantasy before he can complete the act.
 Scenes are interrupted prior to their climax frequently throughout the novel.
 A patron jokes that it is "the old teaser routine," when a pornographic film viewing at Mrs. Jenning's parlor ends unexpectedly due to technical difficulties.